Chemin de la Liberté - Freedom Trail, Ariege Pyrenees

 It has become a way of passing the idea of remembrance on down the generations”

-What's included: Accommodation and food as specified in the programme; transport to and from Toulouse Blagnac on a single timed transfer per group; local transport as per the itinerary; and guiding by an International Mountain leader 1:10 maximum.
+What's included: Accommodation and food as specified in the programme; transport to and from Toulouse Blagnac on a single timed transfer per group; local transport as per the itinerary; and guiding by a qualified International Mountain leader 1:10 maximum ratio, wild camp support, transfer of bags from location to location on the first 2 nights.

 What's not included: Flights; insurance; mountain snacks; phone calls; or any additional transport or accomodation needed if you have to leave the group for a medical or fitness reason